 - UL 1569, Metal Clad Cables - 600V

-For 2013, the Building Wire and Cable Technical Committee is engaged in the following activities:
+In 2017, the Building Wire and Cable Technical Committee is engaged in the following:

-1) In cooperation with their Canadian and Mexican counterparts, the development and maintenance of building wire standards and test procedures for use throughout North America, under the auspices of CANENA.
+1) Developing and maintaining building wire standards and test procedures for use throughout North America in cooperation with Canadian and Mexican industry and standards developer counterparts, under the auspices of CANENA.

 Through NEMA, the section develops industry positions on legislative and regulatory initiatives that may affect member products, markets, and customers.
 NEMA's work has resulted in contributions to public policy development and in promoting competitiveness, technological progress, and public safety.
 On the Government Affairs homepage members can search for and e-mail federal representatives to convey opinions regarding energy policy or other issues related to the electroindustry.